The HTTP Response Node allows an edge workflow triggered by an HTTP Request trigger to reply back to the triggering

 OPTIONS request, Losant will add the headers Access-Control-Allow-Methods, Access-Control-Allow-Headers, and Access-Control-Max-Age to the reply.
 If any of the above headers is explicitly set in the header configuration of the HTTP Response Node, Losant will use that and not override it.

 Cookies can either be removed or set on the reply.
 In the case of removal, all that is needed is the name of the cookie (which is templatable).
 When setting the cookie, both a cookie name and a value for the cookie are required, and optionally you can provide the amount of time until the cookie expires (in milliseconds).
 If you do not provide an amount of time, the cookie will be treated as a “session cookie”, which means it will last until the user’s browser is closed.
-As of Edge Agent version 1.2.0, you can also provide an optional path for the cookie.
+As of Gateway Edge Agent v1.2.0, you can also provide an optional path for the cookie.
 All four of these fields are templatable, so they can use values off of the current workflow payload.